- Research History

 Senior Research Scientist, Australia and Hawaii Program

 Manue joined the Research team in September 2012.
 Her main research focus is primarily in the conservation biology and behavioral ecology of cetaceans.
 Specific interests include evaluating short- and long-term effects of anthropogenic disturbance on marine mammals, in particular tourism.
+She is leading PWF research in Australia and Maui, Hawai`i.

 She completed a Ph.D in Marine Science at Massey University (Auckland, New Zealand) examining the responses of the endangered and endemic South Island Hector’s dolphins to vessel activity, including dolphin-watching trips, in Akaroa Harbour.
 Manue obtained a M.Sc in Environmental Science from the University of Otago (Dunedin, New Zealand) and conducted a pre-disturbance study of Hector’s dolphins prior to the establishment of a dophin-watching operation at Motunau.